From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Related Work

 \subsection{Knowledge Transfer for CTR Prediction}

 KD \cite{KD} and DML \cite{DML} aim to transfer knowledge between different networks to improve model performance \cite{KD_survey1, KD_survey2, DML}.
 Both methods have achieved significant advances in computer vision and natural language processing \cite{KDCL, TeacherKD1, TeacherKD2, DKD, KDNLP}.
-Recently, there have also been some developments in applying KD to CTR prediction. \cite{KD4CTR} first introduces KD into CTR prediction, using an ensemble of teachers to enhance the performance of the student model. \cite{DAGFM} distills information captured by DNN into a graph model, improving performance while maintaining the high inference efficiency. \cite{BKD} introduces a bridge model between the student and teacher to facilitate student learning. \cite{PositionKD} transfers positional knowledge from the teacher model to the student model.
+Recently, there have also been some developments in applying KD to CTR prediction.
+Zhu \textit{et al.} \cite{KD4CTR} first introduces KD into CTR prediction, using an ensemble network of teachers to enhance the performance of the student network.
+Tian \textit{et al.} \cite{DAGFM} distills information captured by DNN into a graph model, improving performance while maintaining high inference efficiency.
+Deng \textit{et al.} \cite{BKD} introduces a bridge model between the student and teacher to facilitate student learning.
+Liu \textit{et al.} \cite{PositionKD} transfers positional knowledge from the teacher model to the student model.

-In contrast, there has been limited exploration of combining DML with CTR prediction. \cite{DML4CTR} is the first to introduce DML into CTR prediction, using DML to further fine-tune pre-trained models.
-However, this paper aims to explore how KD and DML can address the limitations of ensemble learning.
+In contrast, there has been \textit{very limited} exploration of combining DML with CTR prediction. \cite{DML4CTR} is the first and, to date, the only work to introduce DML into CTR prediction, which uses DML to further fine-tune pre-trained models.
+However, this paper aims to explore how KD and DML can address the limitations of the ensemble network in an end-to-end manner.